-The expedition would not have been possible without the help and active participation of Russian colleagues from the Nenetskiy Nature Reserve, who have been protecting this important breeding and moulting area for the swans and many other waterbirds species since the area was designated as a National Nature Reserve (i.e. as a “zapovednik”) by the Russian Government in 1997.
+The expedition would not have been possible without the help and active participation of Russian colleagues from the Nenetskiy Nature Reserve, who have been protecting this important breeding and moulting area for the swans and many other waterbird species since the area was designated as a National Nature Reserve (known as a “zapovednik”) by the Russian Government in 1997.

 Temperatures on the tundra have started to plummet in recent weeks, triggering a relatively early autumn migration of Bewick’s Swans and other arctic-breeding species from the Russian arctic to staging and wintering sites across north-west Europe.
 Birders are encouraged to check flocks of wintering Bewick’s Swans for any colour-marks and report these to firstname.lastname@example.org along with details on the location, date, habitat type, flock count and information on associating partners and/or cygnets.
 These data are invaluable for analyses to assess the conservation status of the Bewick’s Swan, as well as for keeping track of particular swans who have become “old friends” over the years, and we are grateful to all observers who report ring sightings to us.